Liam Smith (boxer): Smith vs. Álvarez

+Road to world title challenge

 In January 2017, negotiations began for a fight between Smith and 24 year old fellow Brit Liam Williams (16–0–1, 11 KOs), who were said to be long standing rivals, to take place on 8 April 2017.
 At an official press conference on 23 January, promoter Frank Warren announced the fight would take place at the Manchester Arena in Manchester on 8 April, as a co-feature with Terry Flanagan's WBO lightweight title defence against Petr Petrov.
 Early reports indicated it would be for the WBO world title, however Álvarez had not vacated.
 Instead Williams would be defending his WBO European title.
 Smith later said that fighting Williams, unless a world title is on the line, would be a backwards step for his career.

 On 18 March 2017 Smith traveled to Spain and fought a four-round fight, winning on points.
 He defeated journeyman Marian Cazacu at the Club Entrena in Barcelona.
 This was under the radar as it was never mentioned prior to the fight.